Issues in Ethics: Conflicts of Professional Interest

 What to Do About Conflicts of Interest

 It is best to avoid situations that could result in conflicts of interest whenever possible.
-In commercial and financial matters, avoidance does not mean that absolutely no nonwage benefits may be accepted.
-It does mean that some are prohibited and that all should be carefully scrutinized.
-Audiologists, speech-language pathologists, and speech, language, and hearing scientists should not accept gifts or benefits unless it can be clearly demonstrated that such gifts or benefits
+In commercial and financial matters, avoidance does not mean that benefits may not be accepted.
+It means that some benefits are prohibited and that all benefits should be carefully scrutinized.
+Audiologists, SLPs, and speech, language, and hearing scientists should not accept gifts or benefits unless they can clearly demonstrate that such gifts or benefits primarily contribute to the welfare of persons served professionally and do not dimish the dignity or autonomy of the professions.

-Recusal is the action of withdrawing from situations when one's participation creates bias that could adversely influence the decision.
-As an example, when one sits on a committee or board that makes decisions about the advancement of others or about the distribution of resources and benefits to others, a conflict of interest may require that the professional recuse themselves.
+As an example, when a professional sits on a committee that makes decisions about the advancement of others or about the distribution of resources and benefits to others, a conflict of interest may require that the professional recuse themselves from the discussion and vote on this topic.
+Similarly, recusal may be warranted if a professional is asked to provide services to a family member or a close friend.
 Recusal may occur because of the professional's financial interests in or personal ties to one or more of the parties.
-By disclosing the nature of the association and by stepping out of the decision-making process, the professional ensures that any personal preferences or biases they may have will not unfairly influence the deliberations.
+By disclosing the nature of the relationship and by stepping out of the decision-making process, the professional ensures that any personal preferences or biases that they may have will not unfairly influence the deliberations or services provided.

 Summary